google/nsjail/index.md

 </pre>

 <pre>
  Usage: ./nsjail [options] -- path_to_command [args]
  Options:
   --help|-h
  	Help plz..
   --mode|-M VALUE
  	Execution mode (default: 'o' [MODE_STANDALONE_ONCE]):
 	l: Wait for connections on a TCP port (specified with --port) [MODE_LISTEN_TCP]
 	o: Launch a single process on the console using clone/execve [MODE_STANDALONE_ONCE]
 	e: Launch a single process on the console using execve [MODE_STANDALONE_EXECVE]
 	r: Launch a single process on the console with clone/execve, keep doing it forever [MODE_STANDALONE_RERUN] --config|-C VALUE
  	Configuration file in the config.proto ProtoBuf format (see configs/ directory for examples) --exec_file|-x VALUE
  	File to exec (default: argv[0])
   --execute_fd
  	Use execveat() to execute a file-descriptor instead of executing the binary path.
 In such case argv[0]/exec_file denotes a file path before mount namespacing
   --chroot|-c VALUE
-	Directory containing / of the jail (default: none) --rw
+ 	Directory containing / of the jail (default: none) --no_pivotroot
+ 	When creating a mount namespace, use mount(MS_MOVE) and chroot rather than pivot_root.
+Usefull when pivot_root is disallowed (e.g. initramfs).
+Note: escapable is some configuration
+  --rw
  	Mount chroot dir (/) R/W (default: R/O)
   --user|-u VALUE
-	Username/uid of processess inside the jail (default: your current uid).
+ 	Username/uid of processes inside the jail (default: your current uid).
 You can also use inside_ns_uid:outside_ns_uid:count convention here.
 Can be specified multiple times
   --group|-g VALUE
-	Groupname/gid of processess inside the jail (default: your current gid).
+ 	Groupname/gid of processes inside the jail (default: your current gid).
 You can also use inside_ns_gid:global_ns_gid:count convention here.
 Can be specified multiple times
   --hostname|-H VALUE
  	UTS name (hostname) of the jail (default: 'NSJAIL') --cwd|-D VALUE
  	Directory in the namespace the process will run (default: '/') --port|-p VALUE
  	TCP port to bind to (enables MODE_LISTEN_TCP) (default: 0) --bindhost VALUE
  	IP address to bind the port to (only in [MODE_LISTEN_TCP]), (default: '::')
- --max_conns_per_ip|-i VALUE
+  --max_conns VALUE
+ 	Maximum number of connections across all IPs (only in [MODE_LISTEN_TCP]), (default: 0 (unlimited)) --max_conns_per_ip|-i VALUE
  	Maximum number of connections per one IP (only in [MODE_LISTEN_TCP]), (default: 0 (unlimited)) --log|-l VALUE
  	Log file (default: use log_fd)
   --log_fd|-L VALUE
  	Log FD (default: 2)
   --time_limit|-t VALUE
  	Maximum time that a jail can exist, in seconds (default: 600) --max_cpus VALUE
  	Maximum number of CPUs a single jailed process can use (default: 0 'no limit') --daemon|-d
  	Daemonize after start
   --verbose|-v
  	Verbose output
   --quiet|-q
  	Log warning and more important messages only --really_quiet|-Q
  	Log fatal messages only
   --keep_env|-e
-	Pass all environment variables to the child process (default: all envvars are cleared) --env|-E VALUE
+ 	Pass all environment variables to the child process (default: all envars are cleared) --env|-E VALUE
-	Additional environment variable (can be used multiple times) --keep_caps
+ 	Additional environment variable (can be used multiple times).
+If the envar doesn't contain '=' (e.g. just the 'DISPLAY' string), the current envar value will be used
+  --keep_caps
  	Don't drop any capabilities
   --cap VALUE
  	Retain this capability, e.g. CAP_PTRACE (can be specified multiple times) --silent
  	Redirect child process' fd:0/1/2 to /dev/null
   --stderr_to_null
-	Redirect FD=2 (STDERR_FILENO) to /dev/null
+ 	Redirect child process' fd:2 (STDERR_FILENO) to /dev/null
   --skip_setsid
  	Don't call setsid(), allows for terminal signal handling in the sandboxed process.
 Dangerous --pass_fd VALUE
  	Don't close this FD before executing the child process (can be specified multiple times), by default: 0/1/2 are kept open --disable_no_new_privs
  	Don't set the prctl(NO_NEW_PRIVS, 1) (DANGEROUS)
   --rlimit_as VALUE
-	RLIMIT_AS in MB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 512)
+ 	RLIMIT_AS in MB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 4096)
   --rlimit_core VALUE
  	RLIMIT_CORE in MB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 0)
   --rlimit_cpu VALUE
  	RLIMIT_CPU, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 600)
   --rlimit_fsize VALUE
  	RLIMIT_FSIZE in MB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 1)
   --rlimit_nofile VALUE
  	RLIMIT_NOFILE, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 32)
   --rlimit_nproc VALUE
  	RLIMIT_NPROC, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 'soft')
   --rlimit_stack VALUE
  	RLIMIT_STACK in MB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 'soft')
- --persona_addr_compat_layout
-	personality(ADDR_COMPAT_LAYOUT)
- --persona_mmap_page_zero
-	personality(MMAP_PAGE_ZERO)
+  --rlimit_memlock VALUE
+ 	RLIMIT_MEMLOCK in KB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 'soft')
+  --rlimit_rtprio VALUE
+ 	RLIMIT_RTPRIO, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 'soft')
+  --rlimit_msgqueue VALUE
+ 	RLIMIT_MSGQUEUE in bytes, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 'soft')
+  --disable_rlimits
+ 	Disable all rlimits, default to limits set by parent --persona_addr_compat_layout personality(ADDR_COMPAT_LAYOUT) --persona_mmap_page_zero personality(MMAP_PAGE_ZERO)
   --persona_read_implies_exec
  	personality(READ_IMPLIES_EXEC)
   --persona_addr_limit_3gb
  	personality(ADDR_LIMIT_3GB)
   --persona_addr_no_randomize
  	personality(ADDR_NO_RANDOMIZE)
   --disable_clone_newnet|-N
  	Don't use CLONE_NEWNET.
 Enable global networking inside the jail --disable_clone_newuser
  	Don't use CLONE_NEWUSER.
 Requires euid==0
   --disable_clone_newns
  	Don't use CLONE_NEWNS
   --disable_clone_newpid
  	Don't use CLONE_NEWPID
   --disable_clone_newipc
  	Don't use CLONE_NEWIPC
   --disable_clone_newuts
  	Don't use CLONE_NEWUTS
   --disable_clone_newcgroup
  	Don't use CLONE_NEWCGROUP.
-Might be required for kernel versions < 4.6 --uid_mapping|-U VALUE
+Might be required for kernel versions < 4.6 --enable_clone_newtime
+ 	Use CLONE_NEWTIME.
+Supported with kernel versions >= 5.3
+  --uid_mapping|-U VALUE
  	Add a custom uid mapping of the form inside_uid:outside_uid:count.
 Setting this requires newuidmap (set-uid) to be present --gid_mapping|-G VALUE
  	Add a custom gid mapping of the form inside_gid:outside_gid:count.
 Setting this requires newgidmap (set-uid) to be present --bindmount_ro|-R VALUE
  	List of mountpoints to be mounted --bind (ro) inside the container.
 Can be specified multiple times.
 Supports 'source' syntax, or 'source:dest'
   --bindmount|-B VALUE
  	List of mountpoints to be mounted --bind (rw) inside the container.
 Can be specified multiple times.
 Supports 'source' syntax, or 'source:dest'
   --tmpfsmount|-T VALUE
  	List of mountpoints to be mounted as tmpfs (R/W) inside the container.
 Can be specified multiple times.
 Supports 'dest' syntax.
 Alternatively, use '-m none:dest:tmpfs:size=8388608'
   --mount|-m VALUE
  	Arbitrary mount, format src:dst:fs_type:options --symlink|-s VALUE
  	Symlink, format src:dst
   --disable_proc
  	Disable mounting procfs in the jail
   --proc_path VALUE
  	Path used to mount procfs (default: '/proc') --proc_rw
  	Is procfs mounted as R/W (default: R/O) --seccomp_policy|-P VALUE
  	Path to file containing seccomp-bpf policy (see kafel/) --seccomp_string VALUE
  	String with kafel seccomp-bpf policy (see kafel/) --seccomp_log
  	Use SECCOMP_FILTER_FLAG_LOG.
 Log all actions except SECCOMP_RET_ALLOW).
-Supported since kernel version 4.14 --cgroup_mem_max VALUE
+Supported since kernel version 4.14 --nice_level VALUE
+ 	Set jailed process niceness (-20 is highest -priority, 19 is lowest).
+By default, set to 19 --cgroup_mem_max VALUE
-	Maximum number of bytes to use in the group (default: '0' - disabled) --cgroup_mem_mount VALUE
+ 	Maximum number of bytes to use in the group (default: '0' - disabled) --cgroup_mem_memsw_max VALUE
+ 	Maximum number of memory+swap bytes to use (default: '0' - disabled) --cgroup_mem_swap_max VALUE
+ 	Maximum number of swap bytes to use (default: '-1' - disabled) --cgroup_mem_mount VALUE
  	Location of memory cgroup FS (default: '/sys/fs/cgroup/memory') --cgroup_mem_parent VALUE
  	Which pre-existing memory cgroup to use as a parent (default: 'NSJAIL') --cgroup_pids_max VALUE
  	Maximum number of pids in a cgroup (default: '0' - disabled) --cgroup_pids_mount VALUE
  	Location of pids cgroup FS (default: '/sys/fs/cgroup/pids') --cgroup_pids_parent VALUE
  	Which pre-existing pids cgroup to use as a parent (default: 'NSJAIL') --cgroup_net_cls_classid VALUE
  	Class identifier of network packets in the group (default: '0' - disabled) --cgroup_net_cls_mount VALUE
  	Location of net_cls cgroup FS (default: '/sys/fs/cgroup/net_cls') --cgroup_net_cls_parent VALUE
  	Which pre-existing net_cls cgroup to use as a parent (default: 'NSJAIL') --cgroup_cpu_ms_per_sec VALUE
-	Number of us that the process group can use per second (default: '0' - disabled) --cgroup_cpu_mount VALUE
+ 	Number of milliseconds of CPU time per second that the process group can use (default: '0' - no limit) --cgroup_cpu_mount VALUE
-	Location of cpu cgroup FS (default: '/sys/fs/cgroup/net_cls') --cgroup_cpu_parent VALUE
+ 	Location of cpu cgroup FS (default: '/sys/fs/cgroup/cpu') --cgroup_cpu_parent VALUE
-	Which pre-existing cpu cgroup to use as a parent (default: 'NSJAIL') --iface_no_lo
+ 	Which pre-existing cpu cgroup to use as a parent (default: 'NSJAIL') --cgroupv2_mount VALUE
+ 	Location of cgroupv2 directory (default: '/sys/fs/cgroup')
+  --use_cgroupv2
+ 	Use cgroup v2
+  --detect_cgroupv2
+ 	Use cgroupv2, if it is available.
+(Specify instead of use_cgroupv2) --iface_no_lo
  	Don't bring the 'lo' interface up
   --iface_own VALUE
  	Move this existing network interface into the new NET namespace.
 Can be specified multiple times --macvlan_iface|-I VALUE
  	Interface which will be cloned (MACVLAN) and put inside the subprocess' namespace as 'vs' --macvlan_vs_ip VALUE
  	IP of the 'vs' interface (e.g. "192.168.0.1") --macvlan_vs_nm VALUE
  	Netmask of the 'vs' interface (e.g. "255.255.255.0") --macvlan_vs_gw VALUE
  	Default GW for the 'vs' interface (e.g. "192.168.0.1") --macvlan_vs_ma VALUE
-	MAC-address of the 'vs' interface (e.g. "ba:ad:ba:be:45:00")
+ 	MAC-address of the 'vs' interface (e.g. "ba:ad:ba:be:45:00") --macvlan_vs_mo VALUE
+ 	Mode of the 'vs' interface.
+Can be either 'private', 'vepa', 'bridge' or 'passthru' (default: 'private') --disable_tsc
+ 	Disable rdtsc and rdtscp instructions.
+WARNING: To make it effective, you also need to forbid `prctl(PR_SET_TSC, PR_TSC_ENABLE, ...)` in seccomp rules! (x86 and x86_64 only).
+Dynamic binaries produced by GCC seem to rely on RDTSC, but static ones should work.
+  --forward_signals
+ 	Forward fatal signals to the child process instead of always using SIKGILL.

  Examples:
   Wait on a port 31337 for connections, and run /bin/sh nsjail -Ml --port 31337 --chroot / -- /bin/sh -i
   Re-run echo command as a sub-process nsjail -Mr --chroot / -- /bin/echo "ABC"
   Run echo command once only, as a sub-process nsjail -Mo --chroot / -- /bin/echo "ABC"
   Execute echo command directly, without a supervising process nsjail -Me --chroot / --disable_proc -- /bin/echo "ABC"
 </pre>

 ***